 Key Legislative Priorities

-Our lobbying efforts are currently focused on a number of key issues that impact the success of Michigan businesses.
+Our lobbying efforts are focused on a number of key issues that impact the success of Michigan businesses.
 Below are overviews of each of our legislative priorities.

-Michigan is experiencing a prolonged shortage of talent.
-Across our state, employers are struggling to find skilled workers to fill critical jobs and grow their businesses.
+Across our state, employers have faced chronic struggles finding enough skilled workers to fill critical jobs and grow their businesses.
 Because Michigan is in a race with other states for talent, Michigan must double down on attracting and retaining workers.
-We must also rethink our approach to K-12 education, to ensure today’s students have the skills needed to move Michigan forward.
+We must also rethink our approach to K-12 education to ensure today’s students have the education and skills needed to succeed and help move Michigan forward.
 Every decision should focus on the student and student achievement.

-For Michigan to be a leader in job creation and economic growth, our state’s employment laws must be fair, practical and affordable.
+For Michigan to be a leader in job creation and economic vibrancy and resiliency, our state’s employment laws must be fair, practical and affordable.
 Michigan job providers need the flexibility to operate their businesses – and attract and retain good and talented employees – without intrusive government mandates, regulations and restrictions.

-We must remain focused on the goal of making Michigan an ideal place to do business.
-Energy costs will always be a primary driver for business decisions, which is why ensuring Michigan has access to competitively priced oil, natural gas and electricity is essential to continued economic growth.
+We must remain focused on the goal of making Michigan a competitive place to do business.
+Energy costs will always be a primary driver for business decisions, which is why we must ensure we have access to competitively priced and reliable oil, natural gas and electricity and advance smart sustainability efforts that build for the future.

 Rising health care costs continue to be a significant financial threat to Michigan’s businesses.
 Policymakers should avoid implementing costly state and federal health insurance mandates and other plan design restrictions, and instead focus on implementing market-friendly, consumer-driven reforms that will enable job providers and individuals to purchase affordable coverage in the private health insurance marketplace.